 Parental Responsibility includes all duties, powers and responsibility and authority that parents have in relation to their children.
-This means making decisions on major-long terms decisions such as:
+This means making decisions on major long-term decisions such as:

 Our family lawyers can assist you with:

-Our family lawyers can provide advice and assistance with the following:
+Our child custody lawyers in Brisbane can provide advice and assistance with the following:

 We help parties who would like to file for divorce and can in some instances provide a fixed fee cost.